rubenhortas/rubenhortas.github.io/_posts/2023-09-11-google-chrome-adprivacy.md

 * Three dot menu (on the right corner) > Settings > Privacy and Security (left menu)

-You can also access this settings opening [chrome://settings/adPrivacy](chrome://settings/adPrivacy) or typing it in the address bar.
+You can also access this settings typing [chrome://settings/adPrivacy](chrome://settings/adPrivacy) in the address bar.

 [^1]: You can find how "Ad topics" and "Site-suggested ads" work in more depth in the "Learn more" section of each functionality.